-- 4.2 Other assets refer to intangible assets that includes patent and goodwill. - 4.2.1 Patent refers to exclusive right to manufacture a mechanical invention which runs for numbers of years.
-Patent is valued at cost. - 4.2.2 Goodwill arises from the good reputation of a company and the customer's loyalty it has gained.
-When a business is purchased for a price in excess of the value of its net assets, then the excess presumably is for goodwill.

-4.2.3 Work in progress

-Refers to assets (e.g. building, machinery & equipment etc.) partially completed and has yet to be capitalised. (e.g. if a company is constructing an asset such as building to be used in production and the asset is only partially completed, the amount spent would be recorded as work in progress)
+- (e) Dry well / hole expenses: expenses made for drilling wells but no oil has been found. - 4.2.2 Patent refers to exclusive right to manufacture a mechanical invention which runs for a number of years.
+Patent is valued at cost. - 4.2.3 Goodwill arises from the good reputation of a company and the customer's loyalty it has gained.
+When a business is purchased for a price in excess of the value of its net assets, then the excess presumably is for goodwill. - 4.2.4 Work in progress refers to assets (i.e. building, machinery & equipment etc.) partially completed and has yet to be capitalised (e.g. if a company is constructing an asset such as building to be used in production, and the asset is only partially completed, the amount spent would be recorded as work in progress).

-4.3 Others
+4.2.5 Others

-This item covers assets / capital expenditure, if any, that are unable to classify above e.g. jewellery, antiques and arts.
+This item covers other assets / capital expenditure, if any, that are unable to classify above (e.g. jewellery, antiques and arts).
 Exclude all financial assets such as cash, debtors and stocks (share).

-Please total up 4.1.1 to 4.3.
+Please total up 4.1.1 to 4.2.5.

-4.5 Work in progress (detailed)
+4.4 Work in progress (detailed)

-Specify the current expenditure of work in progress for the reference period by type of assets i.e. residential, non-residential, other construction, machinery and equipment and others.
+Specify the current expenditure of work in progress for the reference period by type of assets such as residential, non-residential, other construction, machinery & equipment and others).